leticiasassaki/LogFormatter/README.md

 - **Custom console formatters**:
   - `ControlledFieldsJsonFormatter`: Filters which fields appear in the JSON log, pushing any unexpected fields into the message string
   - `SnakeCaseJsonFormatter`: Converts all field names in the JSON log to **snake_case**
+  - `MappedFieldsJsonFormatter`: Allows renaming fields based on a predefined mapping
 - **OpenTelemetry Tracing** for distributed tracing (OTLP exporter ready)
 - Automatic HTTP request instrumentation with trace correlation
 - Interactive API documentation available via **Swagger UI**